 What is it: A modern style eatery serving traditional Lao street food in portions ideal for sharing.

 Why go: You can order the entire menu—which is small but mighty—for under $70.
 Laotians, who encourage sharing, recommend approaching the menu like a tapas one: have little bites of everything.
 Don’t leave without trying the sticky rice, of course, which comes with a trio of freshly made chili dips.

-What is it: Highly stylish industrial chic warehouse vibes, Italian food and craft cocktails.
+What is it: A highly stylish spot with industrial chic warehouse vibes, Italian food and craft cocktails.

-Why go: Contemporary Italian fare in stunning surrounds.
-Relax inside or out on the large patio (athough the huge floor to ceiling windows make you feel like you're outdoors anyway) with a menu that changes daily.
-Expect items like pretzel-crusted calamari, artichoke ravioli and hand-stratched pizzas.
+Why go: We're pretty sure that pizza is a superfood and the contemporary Italian fare here is some of the best in Orlando.
+Relax inside or out on the large patio (although the huge floor to ceiling windows make you feel like you're outdoors anyway) with a menu that changes daily.
+Expect items like pretzel-crusted calamari, artichoke ravioli and hand-stretched pizzas.

 What is it: Tacos, tacos and more tacos.